Last updated: 01/12/2025

 Where referred to above, ‘coal, oil or gas' includes fuels derived from conventional and unconventional sources such as tar sands or shale. |

 *Involvement is determined by a third party ESG research provider, currently ISS ESG, typically assessed based on revenue derived from defined activities (no revenue thresholds) or in the case of expansion metrics assessed based on capital expenditure.
+Mercer may change the third party ESG research provider and/or change the scope of its role from time to time.

-The Exclusions Criteria and Additional Exclusions listed above are current as at 28 February 2025 and changes may occur from time to time.
+The Exclusions Criteria and Additional Exclusions listed above are current as at 1 December 2025 and changes may occur from time to time.
 Any changes will be shown here.

-Stewardship
+Stewardship approaches

 RIAA Certification